 - Domestic coal based generation at pit head power plants is less expensive than nonpit head coal based generation.
 This is primarily because of the transportation cost involved in transferring coal to non-pit head locations. - Imported coal, though having a higher calorific value, is not as competitive as domestic coal due to its higher costs. - Domestic gas based power generation is more expensive that domestic coal based generation at all locations.
 However, at locations that are far from coalfields, the difference between the cost of domestic coal and domestic gas based power generation reduces substantially.
-This can be observed for Delhi, Vadodara, Kochi and Agartala. - LNG is the most expensive fuel for power generation.
+This can be observed for Delhi, Vadodara, Kochi and Agartala.
+Further, as the PLF for gas based plants are increased, the cost of domestic gas based power becomes competitive with coal based power. - LNG is the most expensive fuel for power generation.
 This is primarily due to the high costs of fuel and the prevailing exchange rate.